 other than the standard YAML timestamp.

-#1 Updated by Aaron Patterson almost 5 years ago
+#1 Updated by Aaron Patterson about 5 years ago

 - Priority changed from Normal to Low

 hmmm.
 Is this necessary?
 You can dump your time object as a rational if you need that kind of accuracy:

 => "--- !ruby/object:Rational\ndenominator: 3000000\nnumerator: 84000001\n"

 #2 Updated by John Higgins about 5 years ago

 I don't believe any change is required here.
 Psych isn't trying to dump Ruby objects for reloading into Ruby - it's trying to dump Ruby objects so they can be loaded back by ANY language that has a YAML parser.
 As with most language-independent specs - YAML unfortunately doesn't have as much precision as Ruby does in this area - but for YAML it's more important to be language-independent than full precision over and above the spec.

 If one wishes to dump an object and reload it with full fidelity - isn't that the job of Marshall?

 As a side note - JSON exhibits the exact same behavior here - again it's trying to be language-independent rather than full precision.